Questions & Answers

 The World Technology Center - which concerns a rebirth and repurpose of the American Twin Towers that once stood in New York, is taking a uniqe path that differs from the general norm in civil engineering developments.

-At present it is a community alliance of invididuals led by Raphael Chryslar who utilize a transparent path of a "visionary idea pitch" with media attention to gain national interest in a STEM related concept with the spirit of Patriotism hat has merit and potential.
+At present it is a community alliance of invididuals led by Raphael Chryslar who utilize a transparent path of a "visionary idea pitch" with media attention to gain national interest in a STEM related concept.
 This is in similar manner to Twin Towers II by Herbert Belton, Ken Gardner and Donald Trump from the mid 2000s.

 At present, our team are not a fully-fledged architectural developer (like Related Midwest) but we are working towards that goal.